Alan, Why do you only recommend locally-owned Carpet Dealers?

 their carpet problems resolved.
 They are often upset or angry about they way

-they are being treated.
+they are being treated when they call the dealer for help.
 Unfortunately for most homeowners, it's already too late and

 the damage has been done.
-When they email me they
+By the time they email me they

 often say something like...